 Means of Transport

-Tourist bus or private vehicle and walking.
+Tourist bus or private vehicle, or walking.
 All cost is already included unless otherwise noted.

 Travel Insurance